SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 **Prime Implicants**

-A series of appraoches considers hwo much a subset of the features of $\mathbf{x}$ already determine the function output $f(\mathbf{x})$.
+A series of appraoches considers hwo much a subset of the features of $$\mathbf{x}$$ already determine the function output $$f(\mathbf{x})$$.
 One of the most straight-forward approaches are the prime implicant explanations [D] for Boolean classifiers.
 An implicant is a part of the input that determines the output of the function completely, no matter which value the rest of the input takes.
 A prime implicant is an implicant that cannot be reduced further by omitting features.

 This concept is tricky to implement for very the highly non-linear neural networks, as small parts of an input can often be manipulated to give a completely different classification, see [].
 Thus, prime implicant explanations need to cover almost the whole input, and are thus not very informative.

 Probabilistic prime implicants have thus be introduced.
-As a relaxed notion, they only require the implicant to determine the function output with some high probability $\delta$.
-For continuously valued fucntions $f$ this can be further relaxed to being close to the original value in some fitting norm.
+As a relaxed notion, they only require the implicant to determine the function output with some high probability $$\delta$$.
+For continuously valued fucntions $$f$$ this can be further relaxed to being close to the original value in some fitting norm.
 One is then often interested in the most informative subset of a given maximal size:

 $$
  S^* = \text{argmin}_{S: |S|\leq k} D_{f,\mathbf{x}}(S) \quad \text{where} \quad D_{f,\mathbf{x}}(S) = \|f(\mathbf{x}) - \mathbb{E}_{\mathbf{y}\sim \mathcal{D}|_{\mathbf{x}_S}}[f(\mathbf{y}) ]\|
 $$

 In the language of Shapley values, we are looking for a small coalition that already achieves a value close to the whole set of players.
-There is a natural trade-off between the maximal set size $k$ and the achievable distortion $D(S^*)$.
+There is a natural trade-off between the maximal set size $$k$$ and the achievable distortion $$D(S^*)$$.

 This concept can be refined without the arbitrariness of the norm by taking the mutual information.